Clinical Nurse Specialist – West Ward, Te Awakura

 Our Purpose: Why we do it

-When you work with the Canterbury District Health Board, you're part of something very special.
-We plan, fund and deliver health services to the almost 600,000 New Zealanders that live in the Canterbury region.
+When you work with the Canterbury District Health Board, you’re part of something very special.
+We plan, fund and deliver health services to the almost 600,000 people that live in the Canterbury region.
 Our primary goal is to put people at the heart of everything we do.

 The Team: What we do